Women’s University in Africa

 |+

 Professor C. [[Hope Sadza]] is the Vice Chancellor.
-She is also the Founder and Founding Vice Chancellor of the Women’s University in Africa.
-She holds a PhD in Public with the University of Zimbabwewhere her research was a study of the organisational problems faced by public corporations.
+She is also the Founder and Founding Vice Chancellor of the [[Women’s University in Africa]].
+She holds a PhD in Public Administration with the [[University of Zimbabwe]] where her research was a study of the organisational problems faced by public corporations.

 |+